-Japan growth revised down as business investment drops, keeps BoJ pressured
+Japan growth revised down as business investment drops, keeps BOJ pressured

 Other data this year on consumer spending has been less convincing, and there are lingering doubts whether the BOJ can achieve 2 percent inflation sometime around next fiscal year starting from April.

-Economic growth is expected to accelerate in the current quarter to a 2.4 percent annualised expansion, according to a Reuters poll, but some economists have doubts whether this pace can be sustained.
+Economic growth is expected to accelerate in the current quarter to a 2.4 percent annualized expansion, according to a Reuters poll, but some economists have doubts whether this pace can be sustained.

 (Additional reporting by Leika Kihara; Editing by Shri Navaratnam)